WHAT IS METASTATIC CASTRATION-SENSITIVE PROSTATE CANCER?

-Understanding metastatic hormone-sensitive prostate cancer
+Understanding metastatic castration-sensitive prostate cancer

 localized cancer that later spread beyond